 We stopped to explore the cork trees:

-In Evora, we noticed a variety of cork products are available for purchase ranging from handbags and hats to postcards.
+In Evora, we noticed a variety of natural cork products available for purchase ranging from handbags and hats to postcards.
 We were surprised by how sturdy they seemed.
 The handbag designs ranged from modern and classic, and they seemed like a great alternative to leather.
 Some call them a perfect item for vegetarians and vegans.

 After seeing the cork trees in Portugal, our interest piqued, we wanted to know more.
-We were living in a home exchange house in Palamós Spain.
-When we visited the nearby medieval town of Palafrugell, famous for Museo del Corcho (Catalan for “cork museum”) as well as being a fascinating medieval site.
+We were living in a home exchange house in Palamós Spain when we visited the nearby medieval town of Palafrugell.
+It is famous for Museo del Corcho (Catalan for “cork museum”) as well as being a fascinating medieval site.

 - The building housing the Cork Museum in Palafrugell is a former cork factory.